 "nounroll" Disable loop unrolling in optimizing backend compiler.
-Syntax .pragma "nounroll"; .pragma "nounroll"; Description The "nounroll" pragma is a directive to disable loop unrolling in the optimizing backener compiler.
-The "nounroll" pragma is allowed at module, entry-function, and statement levels, with the following meanings: module scope disables unrolling for all loops in module, including loops preceding the .pragma. entry-function scope disables unrolling for all loops in the entry function body. statement-level pragma disables unrolling of0 the loop for which the current block is the loop header. must appear before any instr desired loop.
-The loop head the loop body and is the targ e desired effect at statement level, the "nounroll" directive ruction statements in the loop header basic block for the er block is defined as the block that dominates all blocks in et of the loop backedge.
-Statement-level "nounroll" of loop header blocks are silently ignored.
-PTX ISA Notes Introduced in PTX ISA version on 2.0.
+Syntax .pragma "nounroll"; .pragma "nounroll"; Description The "nounroll" pragma is a directive to disable loop unrolling in the optimizing backend compiler.
+The "nounroll" pragma is allowed at module, entry-function, and statement levels, with the following meanings: module scope disables unrolling for all loops in module, including loops preceding the .pragma. entry-function scope disables unrolling for all loops in the entry function body. statement-level pragma disables unrolling of0 the loop for which the current block is the loop header.
+Note that in order to have the desired effect at statement level, the "nounroll must appear before any instruction statements in the loop header basic bloc desired loop.
+The loop header block is defined as the block that dominates the loop body and is the target of the loop backedge.
+Statement-level "noun directives appearing outside of loop header blocks are silently ignored.
+PTX ISA Notes Introduced in PTX ISA version 2.0.
 Target ISA Notes Supported only for sm_20 targets.
 Ignored for sm_1x targets.
-Examples .entry foo () .pragma "nounroll"; // do not unroll any loop in this function { } .func bar () { L1_head:pragma "nounrol @p bra L1_end; L1_body: L1_continue: bra L1_head; L1_end: } l"; // do not unroll this loop
+Examples { } // do not unroll any loop in this function .func bar () { L1_head: l"; // do not unroll this loop